numpy/numpydoc/doc/install.rst

   If the ``numpydoc_xref_ignore="all"``, then all unrecognized terms are ignored, i.e. terms not in ``numpydoc_xref_aliases`` are *not* wrapped in ``:obj:`` roles.
-  This configuration parameter may be useful if you only want create cross references for a small number of terms.
+  This configuration parameter may be useful if you only want to create cross references for a small number of terms.
 In this case, including the desired cross reference mappings in ``numpydoc_xref_aliases`` and setting ``numpydoc_xref_ignore="all"`` is more convenient than explicitly listing